 Helpful Information – Things to know before you travel

-For your conveninece, you can download and print this list, as well!
-(PDF Reader required)
+For your convenience, you can donload a copy of this page (PDF Reader required)

 YOU MUST HAVE A VALID PASSPORT TO ENTER MEXICO.
 It is important that the expiration date be more than 6 months from the date of your travel.